 Breastfeeding is regarded as the optimal feeding method for infants.
 In fact, infants who breastfeed have a decreased risk for ear infections, allergies, as well as gastrointestinal and respiratory infections.
 Breastfeeding is also associated with a lowered risk of Sudden Infant Death Syndrome (SIDS), which is the leading cause of infant deaths (after 1 month of age) in the United States.
 Research has demonstrated that children who were breastfed as infants also have a lowered risk for chronic conditions such as obesity, type 1 and type 2 diabetes, asthma, and leukemia.
 Additionally, mothers who breastfeed have a lowered risk of breast and ovarian cancer, type 2 diabetes, and postpartum depression.
 Since many health outcomes are affected by the duration of breastfeeding, the longer a mother can breastfeed her infant (after 6 months of age) the healthier both mother and infant will be.

 The American Academy of Pediatrics recommends that mothers exclusively breastfeed their infants for 6 months.
-Upon addition of complementary foods to an infant’s diet, mothers should continue to breastfeed until their infants are at least 12 months old.
-Even with this recommendation, during 2011 approximately 80 percent of Colorado infants had ever breastfed; however, only 24 percent of Colorado infants were breastfed exclusively for 6 months.
+Upon addition of complementary foods to an infant’s diet, mothers should continue to breastfeed until their infants are at least 12 months old, when possible.

+Public and Environmental Impact.
 Breastfeeding has numerous benefits to society.
-Research has demonstrated that if 90 percent of American families exclusively breastfed their infants for at least 6 months in duration, approximately 1,000 infant deaths could be prevented each year.
+Research has demonstrated that if 90 percent of American families exclusively breastfed their infants for at least 6 months in duration, approximately 700 infant deaths could be prevented each year.
 Breastfeeding also lowers the amount of time parents must spend away from work because breastfed infants are generally less sick than formula fed infants.
-Finally, breastfeeding is better for the environment, as it does not produce as much waste, from plastic bottles and packaging, as formula feeding does.
+Finally, breastfeeding is better for the environment, as it does not produce as much waste, from packaging, as formula feeding does.

 Strategies to Increase Breastfeeding Duration